3-year-old boy reunited with mother after kidnapping; father in custody

 PLYMOUTH, Mass.
-(WHDH) — A missing three-year-old boy has been found safe in Lynn after he was kidnapped from his home Wednesday morning by his father, Massachusetts State Police say.
+(WHDH) — A missing 3-year-old boy has been found safe in Lynn after he was kidnapped from his home Wednesday morning by his father, Massachusetts State Police say.

 Authorities launched a massive, multi-hour search for Rosba Taylor, 25, after police say he kidnapped the child around 9 a.m. and fled in an SUV after assaulting the child’s mother at a home on Algonquin Terrace in Plymouth,